StevenSchuerstedt/web-page/content/sketches/quantum_computing/index.md

 What happens if the NAND Gate is applied to the bell state?

 $$\begin{pmatrix} 0 & 0 & 0 & 1 \cr 1 & 1  & 1 & 0\end{pmatrix} \left(\begin{array}{c} \frac{1}{\sqrt{2}} \cr 0 \cr 0 \cr \frac{1}{\sqrt{2}} \end{array}\right) = \left(\begin{array}{c} \frac{1}{\sqrt{2}} \cr \frac{1}{\sqrt{2}}  \end{array}\right) $$

+#### Deutsch's Algorithm
+- represent non-reversible function reversible
+- use of ancilla bits (XORed together in the end)

+#### Quantum Advantage
+simulation of quantum computers

+what is the power of quantum computing?
+=> entaglement? interference?

+Gottesman–Knill Theorem
+=> shows what operations you need to use full potential of quantum computing